cumtr/MolGen_2020/README.md

-# Molecular Methods in Ecology and Evolution - 2020
+# Molecular Methods in Ecology and Evolution - 2020 - UNIL Master BEE

 In this repository, you will find all the informations and the data you need for the practical part of the Molecular Methods in Ecology and Evolution course.

 ### repository's Architecture